weaveworks/pctl/README.md

 ```

 The key in the `data` is the name of the chart artifact, and the value is the values.yaml file you want to have provided.
 You can
-pass this config map into pctl install by providing the `--config-map my-profile-values` in during `pctl install`
+pass this config map into pctl add by providing the `--config-map my-profile-values` in during `pctl add`

 #### Cloning repository resources